 In addition to being used as a metric for punishing citizens and companies for violating the country’s guidelines, the social credit system is also intended to be useful in China’s search for signs of potentially harmful behavior before it occurs.

-Potential Rewards of a Good Score
+What are the Potential Rewards of a Good Score?

 On the other end of the spectrum, there are positives of the social credit system for people and corporations who are determined to be outstanding members of Chinese society.
 In this context, the opposite being blacklisted is to be “red-listed.”
 Red-listing allows citizens and companies to gain access to improved privileges that will impact their day to day lives.

 Companies with a high score are placed on a “redlist”.
 There is a range of rewards to businesses that do well in this regard, including:

 - Streamlined administrative procedures.
 For example, companies that are classified as an ‘Advanced Certificate Enterprise’ may receive faster customs clearance.
 A-rated tax-payers may have their tax returns processed more quickly